willbates13/Football_Analytics_JCproject/README.md

-# Football Analytics Markov Model Demo
+# StatsBomb 360 Markov Chain Visualiser

-This repository contains a single-script demo that downloads StatsBomb's open data and builds a Markov chain model inspired by Ian Graham's possession value work.
-The refreshed version adds higher-resolution pitch grids, goal markers, support-context modelling from StatsBomb 360 freeze frames and additional visualisations for presentations (interactive and static).
+This repository keeps everything in a single Python script that pulls directly from [StatsBomb's open data](https://github.com/statsbomb/open-data) and builds a transparent Markov decision process (MDP) style value model.
+Every state uses StatsBomb 360 freeze-frame player locations so you can literally watch the value surface emerge event by event.

+## What the script does

+* downloads competitions, matches and events until it finds ones with StatsBomb 360 freeze frames (no other data sources are used)
+* builds a pitch grid and initialises the value function at zero
+* treats each freeze-framed event as a state whose features are the teammate and opponent locations plus the ball position
+* updates the value grid sequentially with a temporal-difference rule so you can step through the creation of the Markov value model
+* draws every player and the ball on a stylised pitch alongside the evolving value surface
+* saves the result as a Plotly HTML animation where you can scrub through or autoplay the match

 ## Quick start